MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Introduction

 The main contributions of this paper can be summarized as follows: \begin{itemize} \item We identify two key challenges of managing asynchronous activities between agile development of analytics components and retrospective analysis.
-Understanding of these challenges provides the insights for efficiently managing the versioning of ML pipelines. \item We present the design of an efficient system \system{}, with the support of non-linear version control semantics in the context of ML pipelines. \system{} can ride upon most of the mainstream ML platforms to manage component evolution in collaborative ML pipelines via branching and merging. \item We propose two search tree pruning methods in \system{} to reduce the candidate pipeline search space in order to improve system efficiency under the non-linear version control semantics.
-We further provide a prioritized pipeline search strategy in \system{} that looks for promising but suboptimal pipelines with a given time constraint. \item We have fully implemented \system{} for deployment in a local hospital.
-Experimental results on diverse real-world ML pipelines demonstrate good performance gain of \system{} in terms of storage efficiency and computation reduction.
+Understanding these challenges provides the insights for efficiently managing the versioning of ML pipelines. \item We present the design of an efficient system \system{}, with the support of non-linear version control semantics in the context of ML pipelines. \system{} can ride upon most of the mainstream ML platforms to manage component evolution in collaborative ML pipelines via branching and merging. \item We propose two search tree pruning methods in \system{} to reduce the candidate pipeline search space in order to improve system efficiency under the non-linear version control semantics.
+We further provide a prioritized pipeline search strategy in \system{} that looks for promising but suboptimal pipelines with a given time constraint. \item \icde{We have fully implemented \system{} for deployment in a local hospital.
+Experimental results on diverse real-world ML pipelines demonstrate \system{} achieves better performance than baseline systems, ModelDB~\cite{vartak2016modeldb} and MLflow~\cite{zaharia2018accelerating}, in terms of storage efficiency and computation reduction.}

 \end{itemize}